 Join the Simple Pin Ads Society — this is our membership community dedicated solely to Promoted Pins!
 Great for those on the newer end to advertising or those who have Pinterest management clients who are interested in exploring ads.
 Add your name to the wait list if the membership isn’t open.

 Listen to our podcast episodes on Promoted Pins — we have several listed here at our Pinterest Tutorials Hub.

 Pinterest for Business Tools

-I take seriously the courses I suggest for purchase because I value your business building time.
+I take seriously the courses I suggest for purchase because I value your business-building time.
 I’ve peeked inside these schools/courses to verify that the content is solid.
-I’ve met with the owners and work with them personally to confirm they are helpful teachers.
+I’ve met with the owners and work with them personally to confirm they are helping teachers.

 Food Blogger Pro — I work directly with Food Blogger Pro as an expert in their community.
 This is specifically designed for food bloggers both new and advanced.
 The information within this membership site is extensive but laid out well so you’re not overwhelmed.

 Affiliate Marketing for Influencers — Created by Jessica Turner of The Mom Creative, who is wicked smart around affiliate marketing and presenting advertising in an authentic, effective way.
 I’ve heard great things about her course!
 It would be a good fit for you if you’re looking to expand into affiliate marketing to provide another stream of income for your blog or business.

 Outsourcing Pinterest Management

 Maybe you prefer to hire out Pinterest marketing instead of figuring it out yourself.
 I completely understand.